 Where is the Hub?

-From Monday 23 September 2019, you can find the Hub on the second floor of Senate House.
+The PGR Hub is located on the second floor of Senate House.

 What can I do in the Hub?